 Over the last two decades, black entrepreneurs have done more to improve the economic situation for “the black community” than any black pastor or politician.
 These entrepreneurs are taking the risks and building the businesses that create economic growth and prosperity.
 This is in stark contrast to the efforts of the Congressional Black Caucus, which has done little to encourage entrepreneurs and has limited its efforts to securing increased funding for feckless programs that harm African Americans.
 Sadly, many politically inclined black pastors are stuck in the rhetoric of the 1960s (and even the 1980s for that matter) speaking about need for coercive affirmative action programs and lamenting the diminished economic status of African Americans.

 Since the 1960s – and even more rapidly since the 1980s – the social and economic situation for African Americans has dramatically changed.
 For example, most black people in America do not attend church regularly, contrary to popular perceptions.
 Recent data from the Barna Research Group indicate that black Americans attend church at a rate similar to that of whites.
-Currently, 43% of black people attend church on a given Sunday compared with 42% percent of whites.
-Moreover, according to Barna’s research, 21% of blacks are completely un-churched compared with 32% of whites.
+Currently, 43 percent of black people attend church on a given Sunday compared with 42 percent percent of whites.
+Moreover, according to Barna’s research, 21 percent of blacks are completely un-churched compared with 32 percent of whites.
 Perhaps there is more equality in American than we think … and that may not be for the better.

 Despite the misperceptions disseminated about African Americans by TV and Hollywood movies, most blacks are actually members of the middle class.
-Furthermore, most blacks do not live in America’s inner city neighborhoods; instead, nearly 40% of blacks live in the suburbs.
-The percentage of adult African Americans holding college degrees is 17% as compared with 20% of adult Americans overall.
-And it is a surprise for many to learn that, according to research done by the Kaufman Foundation, blacks between the ages of 24-35 are 50% more likely than whites to engage in entrepreneurial activities.
+Furthermore, most blacks do not live in America’s inner city neighborhoods; instead, nearly 40 percent of blacks live in the suburbs.
+The percentage of adult African Americans holding college degrees is 17 percent, as compared with 20 percent of adult Americans overall.
+And it is a surprise for many to learn that, according to research done by the Kaufman Foundation, blacks between the ages of 24-35 are 50 percent more likely than whites to engage in entrepreneurial activities.
 In other words, the most active group of entrepreneurs in American is black men and women.
 This reality, still waiting to be grasped by leaders in both political parties, is producing a new and welcome leadership paradigm in the black community.